Cornerstone Speech: Cornerstone

-Stephens' speech criticized the Founding Fathers, and Thomas Jefferson in particular, for their anti-slavery and egalitarian views, accusing them of erroneously assuming that races are equal.
-He declared that disagreements over the enslavement of African Americans were the "immediate cause" of secession and that the Confederate constitution had resolved such issues, saying:
+Stephens' speech criticized the Founding Fathers, and Thomas Jefferson in particular, for their anti-slavery and Enlightenment views, accusing them of erroneously assuming that races are equal.
+He declared that disagreements over the enslavement of black Americans were the "immediate cause" of secession and that the Confederate constitution had resolved such issues, saying:

 The new Constitution has put at rest forever all the agitating questions relating to our peculiar institution—African slavery as it exists among us—the proper status of the negro in our form of civilization.
 This was the immediate cause of the late rupture and present revolution.
 Jefferson, in his forecast, had anticipated this, as the "rock upon which the old Union would split."
 He was right.
 What was conjecture with him, is now a realized fact.
 But whether he fully comprehended the great truth upon which that rock stood and stands, may be doubted.
 The prevailing ideas entertained by him and most of the leading statesmen at the time of the formation of the old Constitution were, that the enslavement of the African was in violation of the laws of nature; that it was wrong in principle, socially, morally and politically.
 It was an evil they knew not well how to deal with; but the general opinion of the men of that day was, that, somehow or other, in the order of Providence, the institution would be evanescent and pass away. [...]
 Those ideas, however, were fundamentally wrong.
 They rested upon the assumption of the equality of races.
 This was an error.
 It was a sandy foundation, and the idea of a Government built upon it—when the "storm came and the wind blew, it fell."

 Stephens contended that advances and progress in the sciences proved that the United States Declaration of Independence's view that "all men are created equal" was erroneous and that all men were not created equal.
-He stated that advances in science proved that enslavement of African Americans by white men was justified and that it coincided with the Bible's teachings.
+He stated that advances in science proved that enslavement of black Americans by white men was justified and that it coincided with the Bible's teachings.
 He also stated that the Confederacy was the first country in the world founded on the principle of white supremacy: